jaisonpr/alberta/README.md

-# 'Software Design and Architecture Specialization' by 'Alberta University' on Coursera
+# 'Software Design and Architecture Specialization' by 'University of Alberta' on Coursera

 ## About the Specialization